JosephMinton/JosephMinton/README.md

 <h2>👨‍💻 IT Projects:</h2>

   - [Active Directory Home Lab](https://github.com/JosephMinton/Active-Directory) by creating Organizational Units, groups, and users.
-It explains group scopes and types, demonstrates how to create groups, and includes a hands-on activity to apply these concepts in a basic AD environment.
+It explains group scopes and types, demonstrates how to create groups, and includes a practical exercise to implement these concepts in a basic AD environment.
   - [Ticketing System Home Lab](https://github.com/JosephMinton/Ticketing-System) simulates a Tier 1 help desk workflow.
 Create, document, prioritize, resolve, and escalate tickets while practicing SLA and ticket lifecycle best practices.

 <h2>📜 Certifications:</h2>